Jesrat/tfntest/README.md

 # TFNTEST

-This is  project developed on django to complete developer test required for dev and ops teams.
+This project was developed on django to complete developer test required for dev and ops teams.

 ## Table of Contents
 * [instalation](#instalation)